 Common Misconceptions About Great Work

-Misunderstandings about Great Work can keep people from beginning.
-These clarifications can help you see the concept more clearly.
+People often misunderstand what Great Work actually is, which can make it hard to recognize their own.
+These clarifications can help you see the idea more clearly.

 -